Points2NeRF: Generating Neural Radiance Fields from 3D point cloud: Training NeRF based on 3D point cloud

 where $\delta_i = t_{i+1} - t_i$ is the distance between adjacent samples.
 This function for calculating $\hat C({\bf r})$ from the set of $(c_i , \sigma_i)$ values trivially differentiable.

 We then use the volume rendering procedure to render the color of each ray from both sets of samples.
 Our loss is simply the total squared error between the rendered and true pixel colors

 where $R$ is the set of rays in each batch, and $C({\bf r})$, $\hat C ({\bf r})$ are the ground truth and predicted RGB colors for ray {\bf r } respectively.
-Contrary to the original paper of NeRF, we use only single architecture.
+Contrary to the baseline NeRF~\cite{mildenhall2020nerf}, we use only a single architecture.